tskit-dev/tsdate/docs/introduction.md

 Since the method is Bayesian, technically it requires each node to have a prior distribution of times.
-The default `variational_gamma` method currently uses an improper (flat) prior which does not need any user input.
+The default `variational_gamma` method currently uses an Empirical Bayes prior on root nodes which does not need any user input.
 However, the alternative discrete-time methods currently require the prior to be explicitly provided, either via providing an estimated effective population size (which is then used in the